WILLE-DAC/wip/V Imperium by-laws.md

 I. There are 2 main bodies that contribute to the normal functioning of the V Imperium DAC: shareholders and the manegerial team.

 II.
-There are 2 minor bodies: Stakeholders can be considered a minor body considering that they only participate in the proposing the managing team.
+There are 2 minor bodies: stakeholders can be considered a minor body considering that they only participate in the proposing the managing team, and Angels.

 (ellaborate)